saracoglumert/balik/simulation/Webots_balik/controllers/readme.md

 - my_controller: initial tries, can be ignored.

 - poseest_ctrl: Runs pose estimation algorithm to estimate marker position on the poseest world.
 Current parameter derivation and additional comments can be found inside.

+- localization_ctrl: Find out where the robot is based on marker readings.
+IN PROGRESS.